Locksmith Prices & Cost Estimate in the UK 2020

-The price you pay for a locksmith can differ wildly from company to company, whether you require an emergency locksmith or are moving home and need the locks changed.
-We aim to give you an overview of what you can expect to be charged when hiring a locksmith.
-However until a locksmith is at your door it is hard to estimate an exact price.
+The price you pay for a Locksmith can differ wildly from company to company, whether you require an emergency Locksmith or are moving home and need the locks changed.
+We aim to give you an overview of what you can expect to be charged when hiring a Locksmith.
+However until a Locksmith is at your door it is hard to provide an exact price.

-All prices are based on estimate from recent UK locksmith jobs (updated Feb 2019) – These prices may not reflect the price you will pay and should be used as a rough guide.
-For a quote please call out team directly on 03303320589.
+All prices are based on estimates from recent UK Locksmith jobs (updated January 2020) – These prices may not reflect the price you will pay and should be used as a rough guide.
+For a quote please call our team directly on 033 0332 0589.

 You may need your locks changed for a number of reasons, whether you’ve moved house and are concerned about security or you are unsure who may have a spare key.
 You may just want to upgrade the security of locks on your current property, and you may also want to make sure your locks are insurance compliant, you will need to change the locks after a break in, if they are damaged.
 If you are a landlord and a tenant leaves and does not return the key you may want to get them replaced.

 |Locksmith Job Type||Estimated Price|

 |Replacing a Mortice lock.||Price per lock starts at £45.
 Cost will be the price of the lock plus the labour charge*|

 |Changing a Euro Cylinder||Price per lock starts at £25.
 Cost will be the price of the lock plus the labour charge*|

 |Emergency Boarding Up||£200- depending on the amount of damage|

 |Changing the locks at a new property||£350- Dependent on the amount of doors, windows and external locks at your property|